ossimlabs/omar-scdf-sqs/README.md

 # omar-scdf-sqs
-An SQS listener for Spring Cloud Data Flow
+The OMAR SQS listener is a Spring Cloud Data Flow (SCDF) Source.
+This means that it sends some sort of data, in this case an SQS message, to any listening SCDF Processors.

 ## Input Example (from an SQS Queue)
 ```json